Last Moments of Freedom

 - No contact, ever, with Ms. Lewis

-- A blog post I wrote attracted the attention of Michele Noberto.
-She’d inspired a New Jersey law that provides automatic restraining orders for sexual assault victims.
-Even though Lewis had applied for one and been turned down by Judge John Tomasello in an ugly example of judicial misogyny, Noberto was able to connect with the right people in the Prosecutor’s office.
-She found out that a temporary order had already been granted.
+- A post on this web page attracted the attention of Michele Noberto who’d inspired “Nicole’s Law” to provide restraining orders for sexual assault victims.
+Even though Lewis had applied for one and been turned down by Judge John Tomasello, Noberto discovered that a temporary order had indeed been issued under “Nicole’s Law.”

-- Assemblyman Troy Singleton, who represents Lewis’s district, noticed our press coverage and came forward to enact a law to prevent Sexual Assault by Fraud.
-I felt as if he’d heard my prayers!
+- Assemblyman Troy Singleton, who represents Lewis’s district, noticed the press coverage Anderson and I had generated.
+He offered to submit a legislative bill prohibiting Sexual Assault by Fraud.

-- NBC’s Dateline picked up on the story and created the episode, The Mystery Man.
+- NBC’s Dateline created an episode about Jordan called The Mystery Man.

 Currently existing laws in NJ and the Prosecutor’s failure